voidshard/wysteria/README.md

   - the Nats middleware round-robins incoming client requests to each wysteria server, but possibly we could be smarter
 - move encoding scheme to something more time/memory efficient

-##Contributing

-All contributors are welcome.
-If you write a new implementation for any og the interfaces or make any improvements please do make a pull request.